drawal1/rocknbot_qa_pairs/iddm_qa_pairs.md

 With this remapping, any query containing a filter to look for a specific group returns the entry with the member attribute containing the DNs for the foreign user DN (e.g. CN=S-1-5-21-4199197291-1226998611-1231062227-1104,CN=ForeignSecurityPrincipals,o=delegated admin) translated into the actual user DN represented by the foreign security principal value (e.g. CN=Sally Europe,CN=User,o=delegated admin).

+# Question/Answer Pair 52

+Question: How can client's query for a user's nested group memberships for entries stored in the RadiantOne directory v7.4?

+Answer: Client's can search a RadiantOne directory for nested group members using LDAP_MATCHING_RULE_IN_CHAIN.
+The following example is used to describe the ability to search group membership for a user that is a member of a nested group.
+User Ada Rule (identified with a DN of uid=Ada_Rule,ou=Administration,o=companydirectory) is a member of a group named WebUsers.
+The WebUsers group is a member of a group named Intern.
+The Intern group is a member of a group named AllUsers.
+Ada is implicitly a member of WebUsers, Intern and AllUsers.
+To query RadiantOne for a list of all groups Ada is a member of, the following filter leveraging the LDAP_MATCHING_RULE_IN_CHAIN OID can be used:
+(uniquemember:1.2.840.113556.1.4.1941:=uid=Ada_Rule,ou=Administration,o=companydirectory)

+For more details, see: <https://developer.radiantlogic.com/idm/v7.4/namespace-configuration-guide/05-radiantone-universal-directory/#searching-for-group-members-using-ldap_matching_rule_in_chain>